Structure your course content into searchable groups

 The screen shot shows categories added to a resource.

-Assign a category to a course in the catalog
+Assign a category to a course or learning path in the catalog

 Categories in the catalog help learners find content by browsing.

-Note: When learners use the catalog, they can only filter courses by one category at a time.
+Note: When learners use the catalog, they can only filter by one category at a time.

 Apply categories to your eCommerce storefront